Ángel Martínez Casado: Professional and Ecclesiastical Career

-In 2008 he was appointed Corresponding Member of the Royal Academy of Doctors of Spain.
+In 2008, he was appointed Corresponding Member of the Royal Academy of Doctors of Spain.
 Has also served as Vice Postulator of the Ecclesiastical Court in charge of the diocesan canonization of Mother Teresa Maria de Jesus Ortega Pardo, the former prioress of Olmedo Monastery, process which closed on July 18, 2006.

+He also held other conventual positions and domestic collaboration, such as subprior of the convent, director and editor of the magazine "Estudios Filosóficos" from 1985 to 1990, archivist, member of the provincial commission for intellectual life, and perpetual director of the Higher Institute of Philosophy.
+Due to an illness he had been suffering from since the mid-1990s, he was transferred from Salamanca to the infirmary of the Virgen del Camino in Leon in February 2020, where he died at the age of 76 on March 13, 2024.